PhD Botany: Colleges, Eligibility, Admission, Fees, & Career

 Mycologists, Administrators, Ecologists, Fruit Growers, Plant Biochemists, Foresters, Researchers, etc.

-A PhD in Botany is a higher university degree.
-It is a Doctor of Philosophy in Botany.
+A PhD in Botany is a higher university degree, it stands for Doctor of Philosophy in Botany.
 This is for those students who wish to specialize in the study of plants.
 To obtain this degree, students conduct original research.
 They investigate new concepts regarding plants.
 This process may take several years.
 The students collaborate with a professor.
 This professor supervises their research.
 The central purpose of a PhD in Botany is to contribute new information to the discipline.

 Students may learn about plant growth.
 They may examine plant diseases.
 Some specialize in plant genetics.
 Other students learn about how plants respond to their world.
 When they complete their research, students submit a lengthy paper.
 They then present their work in front of a panel of professors.